lortza/lortza.github.io/_posts/2018-03-09-single-page-crud-p1.md

 - [Part 3: Editing Records]({% post_url 2018-03-23-single-page-crud-p3 %})

 ## Adding a New Record
-I want to be able to click a button that says "New Critter" and have a form appear on this same page just above the existing table of critters.
+Let's add a button that says "New Critter" that will make a form appear on this page above the critters table.
 The following key things need to happen here to make a new record:

 1. Create a placeholder for the `new` form
 2. Add a `new` link with `remote: true`
 3. Set up the controller `new` action and supporting javascript

 ### 1. Create a Placeholder for the `new` Form
-In order to do that, we need a placeholder in the HTML so the javscript knows where to render this form.
+To do that, we need a placeholder in the HTML so the javscript knows where to render this form.

 ```erb
 <!-- views/critters/index.html.erb -->